Vincent's Post-Mortem - Going "All-In" on Devilish Double Down

 What I Learned

 I got to learn about a lot of Unreal stuff that I hadn't messed with before, especially with widgets.
 Most of the things I implemented in this project were things I had never done before, such as creating a dialogue system, or helping with turn based combat.
 There were also some takeaways I got from working with my team members, some of whom I had never met before.
 Communication is incredibly important so that everyone knows what is expected of themselves and each other.
 We had a few communication mishaps, but in the end it was a good learning experience and any miscommunication we had did not detriment the project in the end.
+For my next project, I will make sure I'm communicating well with every member on the team about expectations.
+I will also try to make sure our scope is a little bit more limited so we can focus on having a smaller game, but with better designed gameplay.

 What I'm Proud of